Restruder 9/17/2023 – 9/23/2023 Updates

 Movement

 With the extruder system attached to the 3d printer there were no issues with movement.
-However there are some concerns with the extruder sytem.
-With the sensor being attached there is now a new maxuim height of the extruder system in which the sensor was going above the frame of the 3d printer.
+However there are some concerns with the extruder system.
+With the sensor being attached there is now a new maximum height of the extruder system in which the sensor was going above the frame of the 3d printer.
 This would mean that with this system would have to have nothing on top of the printer so that the sensor can not interfere with the printer.

 Filament